Central Coast Racing: Car No. 13 history

 In 2024, CCR would switch car manufacturers from Ford to Toyota.
 Tyler Reif was announced to race full-time in the No. 13 for CCR that year with Michael Muñoz as his crew chief.
 Tyler would go on to win the team's second win at Shasta Speedway after leading every lap of the race.
 He would take the team back-to-back in wins after winning the next race at Tri-City Raceway.
 He finished second in points in the series that year.

 In 2025, Tyler's brother Tanner Reif would be announced to race full-time in the No. 13 for CCR that year.
 Muñoz would stay as the crew chief for the 13.
 Tanner would garner his third career win at Tucson, after saving his tires late in the race.
-Jade Avedisian filled in for the final race at Phoenix Raceway.
+For reasons still unknown, Tanner would race his final race with Central Coast Racing at The Bullring at Las Vegas Motor Speedway.
+Jade Avedisian made her second start in the ARCA Menards Series West by filling in for Tanner at the final race at Phoenix Raceway.

+2026 for CCR would bring in driver Sean Hingorani back to the driver seat after a long absence in the ARCA Menards Series at Kevin Harvick's Kern Raceway.
+Jade Avedisian would return back to the drivers seat of the No. 13 as well to race both Tucson Speedway and Tri-City Raceway.
+Todd Souza would also make an additional two returns at both road courses in the No. 13 at Sonoma Raceway and Portland International Raceway.
+Kenna Mitchell would make her ARCA Menards Series West debut with CCR in the No. 13 at three events at Shasta Speedway, All American Speedway, and Madera Speedway.